Direct Current (DC) Electric Circuits

 Voltage, current and resistance

 The electricity moving through a wire or other conductor consists of its voltage (V), current (I) and resistance (R).
 The voltage or potential energy of a source of electricity is measured in Volts.
 The current of amount of electrons flowing through the wire is measured in Amperes or Amps.
-The resistance or electrical friction is measured in Ohms.
+The resistance or electric friction is measured in Ohms.

-The wire and electrical devices must be able to conduct electricity.
+The wire and electric devices must be able to conduct electricity.
 Metal such as copper is a good conductor of electricity and has a low resistance.
 The tungsten filament in a light bulb conducts electricity, but it has high resistance that causes it to heat up and glow.

 Series DC circuit